Stocks wobble as Wall Street's momentum slows down

 AP Business Writer

-Energy stocks gained ground as U.S. crude oil prices edged 0.3% higher.
+Energy stocks managed gains as U.S. crude oil prices bounced from small gains to losses.
 Prices have soared nearly 70% so far this year.
-Occidental Petroleum rose 4.7%.
+Occidental Petroleum rose 3.3%.
 A mix of retailers and other companies that rely on consumer spending also rose.

 The broader market has been choppy for weeks as investors try to figure out the economy’s path ahead as COVID-19 remains a lingering threat, while businesses and consumers face rising inflation.
 The S&P 500 rose 1.8% last week for its best week since July, though it shed 2.2% just two weeks prior.